cubiwan/jsBotVoice/README.md

-# jsVoice
+# jsBotVoice
-Library to help you to create voice agents in browser
+Library to help you to create voice bots in the browser

 ## Load